hxrts/rumpsteak-aura/docs/03_dsl_reference.md

 }
 ```

-**Multiple types:**
+The request carries a String.
+The response carries an i32.

+Multiple types can be specified.

 ```rust
 A -> B: Data<String, i32, bool>
 ```

-**Generic types:**
+This message carries three typed values.

+Generic types are supported.

 ```rust
 A -> B: Container<Vec<String>>
 B -> A: Result<i32, Error>
 ```

-**Path types:**
+Nested generics work with arbitrary depth.

+Path types can be used for fully qualified types.

 ```rust
 A -> B: Data<std::string::String>
 B -> A: Result<std::vec::Vec<i32>>
 ```

+These use the full module path.

-**Type annotations with payloads:**
+Type annotations can be combined with payloads.

 ```rust
 A -> B: Request<String>(data)
 B -> A: Response<i32>(result)
 ```

-Type annotations are:
-- Optional - messages without types are still valid
-- Stored as `TokenStream` in the AST for flexibility
+Type annotations are optional.
+Messages without types are valid.
+Annotations are stored as `TokenStream` in the AST.
+This provides flexibility for code generation.
-- Can be nested generics with arbitrary depth
-- Support standard Rust type syntax including paths

 #### 10. Dynamic Role Count Support

-The system supports dynamic role parameterization for runtime-determined participant counts, enabling threshold protocols, consensus algorithms, and other scenarios with variable participants.
+The system supports dynamic role parameterization.
+Participant counts can be determined at runtime.
+This enables threshold protocols, consensus algorithms, and scenarios with variable participants.

-**Runtime-determined role counts:**
+Runtime-determined role counts use the wildcard syntax.

 ```rust
 choreography ThresholdProtocol {
     roles: Coordinator, Signers[*];